-As discussed in Note 1.B., the Corporation's financial statements as of and for the year ended December 31, 2022, have been restated using Government Accounting Standards Board accounting standards.
-Our opinion is not modified with respect to this mater.
+As discussed in Note XII, the Corporation corrected recording errors and restated the 2023 financial statements.
+Our opinion is not modified with respect to this matter.

 Responsibilities of Management for the Financial Statements

 Management is responsible for the preparation and fair presentation of these financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.